munificent/craftinginterpreters/book/statements-and-state.md

 ^code visit-block

-To execute a block, we create a new environment for the block's scope and pass it off to this other method.
+To execute a block, we create a new environment for the block's scope and pass it off to this other method:

 ^code execute-block